 - Bite into a piece of chocolate, but don’t chew — just let it melt in your mouth as you run your tongue back and forth.

 - 5-4-3-2-1 technique: This tactic involves all of the senses, and offers the added benefit of structure.
-First, acknowledge five things that you see around you; then four things that you can touch; three things that you hear; two things that you smell; and one thing that you taste — even if it’s just your coffee from this morning.
+First, acknowledge five things that you see around you; then four things you can touch; three things you hear; two things you smell; and one thing you taste — even if it’s just your coffee from this morning.

 - Pick a color and count all of the items in the room in that color.
 Cycle through different colors until your anxiety passes.